Do you use Pinterest?

 In the beginning, I used to get really excited about these notifications.
 As a small business owner there are lots of rather insignificant things that can really make your day!
 I would wonder, is it my fab logo that has been pinned, or is it a page showing the fab illustrations from The Gingerbread Man?
 (Both produced by the talented Sadie Johnson) Is the world discovering what I do?
 Will it result in a sale?

 That was until a pattern started to form.
 More often than not it was the same image being pinned.
 An image that I had pinned to share with Sadie when we were working on The Gingerbread Man.
 We had created a shared board where I could pin illustration styles I liked.
 Apparently, despite me thinking the illustrations were all of a similar style, Sadie put me right by pointing out that actually they were of widely varying styles and I had to narrow things down a bit and be more specific.

 It is not my favourite illustration on the board.
 There are many others which I prefer over it.
-However I do like it, and pinned it for a reason.
+However, I do like it and pinned it for a reason.
 I like the style and colouring used for example.
 It has lots going on, there is a lot of detail, too much however for a traditional page in a kamishibai story.
 I like the humour in the image and despite the fact that there is a lot going on, there is a simplicity to it also.
-There is traditional feel to the style, not a whiff of CGI or jiggery pokery, perhaps quaint and old fashioned?
+There is a traditional feel to the style, not a whiff of CGI or jiggery-pokery, perhaps quaint and old fashioned?

 I will add the image to this blog and perhaps you can let me know if you like the illustration as much as everyone else.

-And if you don’t know what Pinterest is…it’s probably best left alone…it can easily suck you in and once your in, it can be tricky to break the addiction!
+And if you don’t know what Pinterest is…it’s probably best left alone…it can easily suck you in and once you're in, it can be tricky to break the addiction!